EDIorg/dataCleanr/README.md

 # dataCleanr

-`dataCleanr` is designed to make it easy for you to prepare your data for archive and simplify reuse.
+`dataCleanr` is designed to make it easy for you to prepare your data for archive and reuse.

 ## Installation
 ```